cgmuniz/music-n-manga-bot/README.md

 * skip: skips the current song
 * pause: pauses the current song
 * resume: resume the current song
+* remove: remove a position from the queue
 * loop: loops the current song
+* loopqueue: loops the queue
 * shuffle: shuffles the current song
 * queue: shows the current song queue
+* clear: clear the current queue
 * quit: disconnects the bot from the voice call
 #### Videos:
 * video: searches for the video you requested on YouTube, downloads it and sends in chat